Where is biblical Bethsaida? Five factors for finding the hometown of the apostles

 So, where is biblical Bethsaida: et-Tell or el-Araj?
 According to the interpretations of the sites’ directors, both sites meet the above five criteria, which makes it hard to tell definitively at this point.
 Future excavation seasons will undoubtedly uncover more data to create a fuller profile of each site during the first century C.E., which in turn might provide a conclusive answer.

 Jump into the great Bethsaida debate and weigh the evidence for yourself with “Searching for Bethsaida: The Case for El-Araj” and “Searching for Bethsaida: The Case for Et-Tell,” published in the Spring 2020 issue of Biblical Archaeology Review.

-Subscribers: Read the full articles “Searching for Bethsaida: The Case for El-Araj” by R. Steven Notley and Mordechai Aviam, and “Searching for Bethsaida: The Case for Et-Tell” by Rami Arav in the Spring 2020 issue of Biblical Archaeology ReviewNot a subscriber yet?
+Subscribers: Read the full articles “Searching for Bethsaida: The Case for El-Araj” by R. Steven Notley and Mordechai Aviam, and “Searching for Bethsaida: The Case for Et-Tell” by Rami Arav in the Spring 2020 issue of Biblical Archaeology ReviewNot a BAS Library or All-Access Member yet?
 Join today.

 Where Is Biblical Bethsaida?
 The ancient village of Bethsaida frequently mentioned in the Gospels is believed to be located on the northern shore of the Sea of Galilee, but where precisely the abandoned city lies remains a fiercely-debated question among scholars.

 Archaeologists Say They May Have Found the Church of the Apostles at el-Araj According to the Gospels, Bethsaida is a small fishing village on the banks of the Sea of Galilee often mentioned as the location of some of Jesus’ most well-known miracles.